abesto/blog/source/_posts/2014-01-29-why-i-left-university.markdown

 Yeah.
 About that...
 I just honestly don't care that much.
 Sure, being able to say "I've a BSc" gives a certain amount of respect.
 But that's it; it doesn't give any insight on the knowledge, the skills, the quickness of mind, the experience one has.

 To be fair, it pretty well indicates at least this one thing: if you have a diploma, you have grit.
 You went up to seemingly useless and very hard work and did it anyway, because it was required.
 That can be a useful certificate in some kinds of environments.
-I'd prefer to work in environments where instead you're expected to see the big picture, the strategic goals, and can make sacrafices to meet those goals - but not because someone said so.
+I'd prefer to work in environments where instead you're expected to see the big picture, the strategic goals, and can make sacrifices to meet those goals - but not because someone said so.

 ### But surely there's useful stuff to learn at the university